We make every effort to keep you and your baby comfortable. Care at Doernbecher’s NICU includes:

 Learn about the care and excellence at Doernbecher’s NICU.

 Please see our COVID-19 Resources page for our visitor policy during the pandemic.

 - Security: Only approved guests may enter the NICU.
-You can designate who is approved to see your baby.
+Parents can designate two additional adults who are approved to see their baby.
 They’ll need to show ID to get in.